New vs. Existing Customers: Should You Price Differently?

 In the deal above, new customers can make use of this specific deal.
 Companies adopt this sort of approach because they want to attract new people to their store.

-In these cases, it’s good to segment people by customer types.
+In these cases, it’s good to segment people by customer type.
 If everyone had access to the new exciting deals, customers would change far too often.

 You do, however, need to be careful when adopting this approach as it can often lead to your current customers becoming frustrated with their own package, knowing a new customer is getting a better deal than themselves.
 Don’t let this turn into a competition between new vs. existing customers.